-An easy 90 minute walk along a wide, flat path with tall trees providing shade and attracting birds and animals to watch.
-Detour off the main trail to explore the native conservation areas.
+An easy 7km walk around the whole lake!
+A wide, flat path with tall trees to prove shade and attract birds and animals.
+Detour off the main trail to explore the beach and conservation areas.

 This walk starts and finishes at the Lysterfield Visitor Area.
 Walk south towards the dam wall, either along the beach or via the track through the picnic area.
 The track will take you past the Visitor Centre and there is a bridge over the beach to get to the top of the dam wall.
 If you walk along the beach there are a few steps up to the dam wall.

 The track around the lake is a wide gravel trail shared by walkers, runners and bicycles and is mostly flat with two short hills.
 The Lake Circuit Trail is easily followed and marked with green circle symbols and arrows.
 There are many trails leading off it if you wish to explore further, and this walk follows two of them.